Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

 .. image:: ./calibration_images/calibration_mesh.png
     :width: 100%

-In this case, 50 actuator node points are used along the 120m blade, leading to a spacing of 2.4m, or nearly :math:`\Delta x`.
+In this case, 50 actuator node points are used along the 120m blade, leading to a spacing of 2.4m or nearly :math:`\Delta x`.

 3. **Adjust Epsilon**: Run a series of AMR-Wind simulations over a range of epsilon values and wind speeds.
 Prior studies may be useful for choosing initial values.
 For instance, a general rule-of-thumb is that :math:`\epsilon / \Delta x \approx 2` seems to perform well for a variety of turbine models, however, this is not always true as seen for the IEA-15MW-240 model here.
-To adjust epsilon, change the actuator epsilon parameter(s) in the AMR-Wind input file, such as:
+To adjust epsilon, change the actuator epsilon parameter(s) in the AMR-Wind input file:

 .. code-block:: console